zingolabs/darksidewalletd-datasets/sfoe/README.md

 **Role:** gets sent all the transactions that will be filler outputs for the test.

-### Elements to be built:
+### Elements built:

-- A script that generates the scenario ✅
+- A script that generates the scenario
   - constructs the generate to block to the 'miner wallet'
   - funds the user wallet with 10 orchard commitments at block `testStartHeight`
   - generates `fillerBlockCount` filler blocks to a different wallet that can't be decrypted by user wallet.
   - funds the user wallet at block `testStartHeight + fillerBlockCount + 1`
-- Export the dataset from Regtest into darksidewalletd ✅
+- Export the dataset from Regtest into darksidewalletd
-  - Get Tree States from a block range ✅
+  - Get Tree States from a block range
-  - Get Transactions on every block of a given block range ✅
+  - Get Transactions on every block of a given block range
   - Dump a file with the generated SFoE Test
 - create a test case that exercises this test on zingo-lib